Gabriele Cioffi: Udinese

 In September 2020, he joined Serie A club Udinese as an assistant coach to manager Luca Gotti.
-Cioffi settled in quickly at Udinese and when Luca Gotti was beset with COVID-19, Gabriele was in interim charge, including a famous away victory at Lazio.
-Although some media outlets strongly credited him with the plan for the victory, Gabriele humbly deferred to, and dedicated the victory to his boss.
+Cioffi settled in quickly at Udinese and when Gotti was beset with COVID-19, Cioffi was placed in interim charge, including a famous away victory at Lazio.
+Although some media outlets strongly credited him with the plan for the victory, Cioffi humbly deferred to, and dedicated the victory to his boss.

-On 7 December 2021, following Luca Gotti's sacking at Udinese, Cioffi became the caretaker head coach for the team.
-Under his tenure, Cioffi managed to guide Udinese out of the relegation zone, ending the season in twelfth place with 47 points; despite this, on 23 May 2022, one day after the final matchday of the season (a 4–0 away win at Salernitana), Udinese announced they will not extend Cioffi's contract with the club, due to expire on 30 June 2022.
+On 7 December 2021, following Gotti's sacking at Udinese, Cioffi became the caretaker head coach for the team.
+Under his tenure, Cioffi managed to guide Udinese out of the relegation zone, ending the season in twelfth place with 47 points; despite this, on 23 May 2022, one day after the final matchday of the season (a 4–0 away win at Salernitana), Udinese announced they would not extend Cioffi's contract with the club, due to expire on 30 June 2022.